 How much does it cost to climb at Red River Gorge?

 While it is free to climb in the Red River Gorge, areas are often privately owned.
 Donations ensure that each area is well maintained and keeps the community strong.
-Each area has its own rules, for example, if you are to go Muir Valley, you will be required to sign a waiver before you climb, although this is, once again, free of charge.
+Each area has its own rules, for example, if you are to go Muir Valley, you will be required to sign a waiver before you climb.
+There may be a small fee for entering, but if you drive, parking fee will be about US$8.50-US$10.

 Is Natural Bridge part of Red River Gorge?